 For example, Heat Pump Balance automatically turns the heat on early to give the heat pump enough time to get there without using AUX.
 So if your schedule says 70ºF/20ºC at 7pm, Heat Pump Balance will use Early-On technology to start heating at, say, 6pm.
 Because auxiliary heat is so expensive, running the heat pump longer is still cheaper than using AUX.

 Heat Pump Balance gives you four options to choose from:

-- Balanced - This is the Goldilocks of the settings: it will give the heat pump more time to work, but will still turn AUX on quickly if it looks like you won’t get you to your target temperature on time.
+- Balanced - This setting will give the heat pump more time to work, but will still turn AUX on quickly if it looks like you won’t get you to your target temperature on time.
 Balanced has an AUX lockout temp somewhere between Max Comfort and Max Savings.